LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 .. c:function:: int SUNAdaptController_Destroy(SUNAdaptController C)

    Deallocates the controller *C*.
-If this is not provided by the implementation, the base wrapper routine will free both the *content* and *ops* objects -- this should be sufficient unless a controller implementation performs dynamic memory allocation of its own (note that the SUNDIALS-provided SUNAdaptController implementations do not need to supply this
+If this method is not provided by the implementation, the base class method will free both the *content* and *ops* objects -- this should be sufficient unless a controller implementation performs dynamic memory allocation of its own (note that the SUNDIALS-provided SUNAdaptController implementations do not need to supply this